usmaanalii/javascript/JavaScript30/analysis.md

 Using `JSON.stringify()` here is necessary to convert it to a string representation of the object's key value pairs.

-An example of utilising the data and adding it to a variable for use between browser reloads, is shown below.
-This enables your pages to have continuity based on existing user behaviour.
+An example of utilizing the data and adding it to a variable for use between browser reloads, is shown below.
+This enables your pages to have continuity based on existing user behavior.

 ``` javascript
 const items = JSON.parse(localStorage.getItem('items'));